 New Albany High School

-The 1909 and 1910 New Albany High School yearbooks depict the junior and senior years of Sherman Minton.
+The 1910 New Albany High School yearbook depicts the senior year of Sherman Minton.
 Through photographs and quotes, Minton is shown to have been a sportsman and a scholar, excelling particularly at baseball and debate.
 Biographical details are referenced, including his nickname, Shay, a late arrival back to school after a summer spent with famiy in Texas, and his early aspirations for the law and politics.
 A biography of Sherman Minton can be found on here.

 In addition, enclosed within the 1910 yearbook is a program for Minton's 50th class reunion in 1960, four years after his retirement from the United States Supreme Court and five years prior to his death.
 The reunion program lists Minton on both the Arrangements and Finance Committees, as well as a speaker under the heading "This and That."